-The following summarizes the outstanding shares and terms of the Company's Series A Non-Cumulative Non-Voting Preferred Stock (the Preferred Stock Series A) as of December 31, 2014 and 2013.
+The following summarizes the terms of the Company's Series A Non-Cumulative Non-Voting Preferred Stock (the "Preferred Stock Series A") as of December 31, 2015 and 2014.

-Series A holders are entitled to quarterly cash dividends accruing at the rate per annum of Prime + 2%, with an 8.00% floor.
-Any dividends not paid shall not accumulate but will be waived and not payable by TBI.
-Payments of dividends are subject to declaration by the board of TBI.
-Subject to regulatory approval, Series A holders have the right to receive a special, one-time dividend with respect to their respective shares within 30 days after the occurrence of any of the following events: (i) the sale of all of the limited liability company interests of TSB (as successor in interest to TCF) in ABC, (ii) a merger of ABC resulting in TSB (as successor in interest to TCF) no longer owning any limited liability company interests in ABC or (iii) the sale of all or substantially all of the assets of ABC, subject to certain organizational restructuring exceptions.
-The Company paid all dividends when due on these shares during the year ended December 31, 2014.
+Series A holders are entitled to quarterly cash dividends accruing at the rate per annum of Prime + 2%, with an 8.00% floor, applied to the liquidation preference value of the stock.
+Any dividends not paid shall not accumulate but will be waived and not payable by the Company.
+Payments of dividends are subject to declaration by the board of the Company.
+Subject to regulatory approval, Series A holders have the right to receive a special, one-time dividend with respect to their respective shares within 30 days after the occurrence of any of the following events: (i) the sale of all of the limited liability company interests of TBK Bank (as successor in interest to TCF) in TBC, (ii) a merger of TBC resulting in TBK Bank (as successor in interest to TCF) no longer owning any limited liability company interests in TBC or (iii) the sale of all or substantially all of the assets of TBC, subject to certain organizational restructuring exceptions.
+The Company paid all dividends when due on these shares during the year ended December 31, 2015.
 The Preferred Stock Series A is not redeemable by the holder, ranks pari passu with the Company's Preferred Stock Series B (as described below), and is senior to the Company's common stock.